 </canvas>

 The code defines a canvas element named GLCanvas with the specified width and height attributes.
 As you will experience later, you will retrieve the reference to the GLCanvas to draw into this area.
-The text inside the element will be displayed if your browser does not support drawing with canvas.
+The text inside the element will be displayed if your browser does not support drawing with WebGL.

 Note The lines between the <body> and </body> tags are referred to as “within the body element.”
 For the rest of this book, “within the AnyTag element” will be used to refer to any line between the beginning (<AnyTag>) and end (</AnyTag>) of the element.